Tributes to popular councillor and older people's champion

 A councillor who worked tirelessly for the health and welfare of South Derbyshire’s older citizens has passed away.

-Councillor Farrington, who represented the Woodville ward and also served for four years as a county councillor, was committed to charity work and among other official roles sat on the board of governors at Queen’s Hospital.
+Cllr Farrington, who represented the Woodville ward and also served for four years as a county councillor, was committed to charity work and among other official roles sat on the board of governors at Queen’s Hospital.

 She was the serving chairman of the district council’s Overview and Scrutiny Committee and was popular on both sides of the political divide.

-“It was with great sadness that we received news of Gill’s passing.
+Cllr Bob Wheeler, Leader of the District Council, said: “It was with great sadness that we received news of Gill’s passing.

 “I’m sure that all elected members, of whichever party, would wish to celebrate Gill’s life of service to the communities of South Derbyshire and, in particular, to the welfare of our older citizens.